 This gene encodes a protein that is involved in innate and adaptive immune response by regulating toll-like receptor signaling.
 The encoded protein traffics nucleotide sensing toll-like receptors to the endolysosome from the endoplasmic reticulum.
 Deficiency of the encoded protein has been associated with herpes simplex encephalitis. [provided by RefSeq, Feb 2014]

 GeneCards Summary for UNC93B1 Gene

 UNC93B1 (Unc-93 Homolog B1, TLR Signaling Regulator) is a Protein Coding gene.
-Diseases associated with UNC93B1 include Herpes Simplex Encephalitis 1 and Herpes Simplex Encephalitis.
-Among its related pathways are Innate Immune System and Activated TLR4 signalling.
+Diseases associated with UNC93B1 include Encephalopathy, Acute, Infection-Induced 1 and Herpes Simplex Encephalitis.
+Among its related pathways are Activated TLR4 signalling and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include Toll-like receptor binding.
 An important paralog of this gene is UNC93A.

 Plays an important role in innate and adaptive immunity by regulating nucleotide-sensing Toll-like receptor (TLR) signaling.
 Required for the transport of a subset of TLRs (including TLR3, TLR7 and TLR9) from the endoplasmic reticulum to endolysosomes where they can engage pathogen nucleotides and activate signaling cascades.
 May play a role in autoreactive B-cells removal.